LeonardV/restriktor/README.md

 If you can see the output, everything is set up and ready.

 #### Getting Started ####
-Now that you have installed restriktor, read the [restriktor tutorial](/tutorial/index.html) to get you started.
+Now that you have installed restriktor,